 The Orchard: The Orchard was introduced in 2019 and is a premium experience for those with a Club Enclosure ticket.
 It is a uniquely themed area hosting a range of luxury brands and you can even book your own private Pod in The Orchard which accommodates up to 20 guests and features dining and a private balcony.

-Food & Drink: Guests have a huge selection of food and drink options at The Cheltenham Festival ranging from a quick burger and pint to fine dining with a bottle of champagne.
+Food & Drink: Guests have a huge selection of food and drink options at Cheltenham ranging from a quick burger and pint to fine dining with a bottle of champagne.

 The 2023 Cheltenham Festival will start on Tuesday 14th March and run through to Friday 17th March.

 The Cheltenham Festival takes place over 4 days.
 There was speculation that the festival would move to a five-day event from 2024 but it was decided that it would remain as it currently is.